turingschool/curriculum/source/academy/workshops/csv/ii.markdown

 ```

 Our implementation has a problem, though.
 If we look at the requirements, we have
-to be able to pass a flag in our command so we can execute a reverse lookup.
+to be able to pass a flag in our command so that we can execute a reverse lookup.
 That
 would look something like this `lookup -r "(577) 491-0484"`.

-Let's write another test to handle that implementation.
+Let's write another test to handle that functionality.

 ```ruby
 def test_it_assings_instructions_with_flag